Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter 4 Castle Ravenloft.md

 ##### Treasure

-The source of the underwater glow is a sentient lawful good [+1 shortsword](compendium/items/1-weapon.md) (Intelligence 11, Wisdom 13, Charisma 13).
+The source of the underwater glow is a sentient lawful good [[5.
+Mechanics/Items/1 Weapon.md\|+1 shortsword]] (Intelligence 11, Wisdom 13, Charisma 13).
 It has hearing and normal vision out to a range of 120 feet.
 It communicates by transmitting emotion to the creature carrying or wielding it.

 The sword's purpose is to fight evil.
 The sword has the following additional properties: